coffee2code/get-user-custom-field-values/readme.txt

 == Installation ==

-1. Unzip `get-user-custom-field-values.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `get-user-custom-field-values.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. (Optional) Add filters for 'the_user_meta' to filter user custom field data (see the end of the file for commented out samples you may wish to include).
+3. (Optional) Add filters for 'the_user_meta' to filter user custom field data (see the end of the file for commented out samples you may wish to include).
 And/or add per-meta filters by hooking 'the_user_meta_$field'
-1. Give a user a custom field with a value, or have user custom fields already defined.
+4. Give a user a custom field with a value, or have user custom fields already defined.
 (This generally entails use of plugin(s) that utilize the user custom fields feature built into WordPress.
 By default, in a practical sense WordPress only sets the 'first_name', 'last_name', and 'nickname' user custom fields, so you could try using one of them, even if just for testing even though WordPress provides functions to get those particular fields.)
-1. Use the provided 'Get User Custom' widget  -or-
+5. Use the provided 'Get User Custom' widget  -or-
 Use the available shortcode in a post or page  -or- Use the function `c2c_get_current_user_custom()` if you wish to access user custom fields for the currently logged in user.
 Use the function `c2c_get_user_custom()` to access user custom fields for a specified user.
-User the function `c2c_get_author_custom()` to access custom fields for the current author (when on the permalink page for a post, page, or in a loop).
+Use the function `c2c_get_author_custom()` to access custom fields for the current author (when on the permalink page for a post, page, or in a loop).
 Prepend either of the three mentioned functions with 'echo' to display the contents of the custom field; or use the return value as an argument to another function.